The Curious Life of an Extra

 Eight years ago, I’d never have imagined I’d be playing the VIP bestie of the supermodel Coco Rocha.
 Or, for that matter, casually strolling by Matt Damon, pretending not to be aware of his scripted meet-cute on a New York City sidewalk.
 In 2009, I’d lost my job as an ad sales and marketing executive at a publishing company and was having trouble finding a new one.
 The recession was affecting most businesses, and unemployment had reached its highest level in 25 years; months of interviews and rejections had me searching desperately for new avenues.
 Unexpectedly, I’d find my first days back at work on a film set, as an extra.
 What initially seemed like a temporary gig turned into a viable, even unexpectedly stable, way to make a living while also learning the nuts and bolts of a fascinating industry.

-It took awhile to get there.
+It took a while to get there.
 After that first onscreen fashion-video gig (a job that compensated more in pizza than in actual cash), I worked three days as an extra on a movie filming in New Jersey starring Queen Latifah and Common.
 I was confused and skeptical (but excited) about how simple it seemed to get work on a movie: I’d emailed a couple of candid photos to an ambiguous-sounding email address and received a terse response with a check-in number and information on when and where to show up.
 I arrived to find that I’d be playing a Nets fan alongside almost a thousand other people, providing stadium-worthy cheers and boos in the background of the action sequences being filmed on the basketball court below.

 I didn’t expect to do more than that (the hours on that movie set were long and involved a lot of sitting and waiting around), but when another “real” job offer fell through at the last minute, I signed up—in a fit of frustration—for an account on an industry casting site.
 It was temporary, I told myself.
 It would be the equivalent of an aspiring actress holding down a waitressing job, except in reverse.
 Rather then waiting tables in between scrambling off to auditions, I’d be wandering around in the background of 30 Rock episodes.
 Or playing a haughty party guest mingling at a Gossip Girl socialite shindig.
 Or dressed up as a Prohibition-era lady of the night and sitting on a gangster’s lap on Boardwalk Empire.
 (These are all things I ended up doing.)